Improving Convergence and Generalization Using Parameter Symmetries: Theoretical Guarantees for Improving Optimization

 This theorem is an improvement over vanilla SGD, for which we would have instead that

-The above only guarantees that there exists a single point $w^t$ for which the gradient norm will eventually be small.
-In contrast, our result in~\eqref{eq:telesgdconv} guarantees that for all points over the orbit $\{ g \cdot \theta^t \; : \; \forall g \in \mathcal{G} \}$, the gradient norm will be small.
+The above only guarantees that there exists a single point $\vw^t$ for which the gradient norm will eventually be small.
+In contrast, our result in~\eqref{eq:telesgdconv} guarantees that for all points over the orbit $\{ g \cdot \vw^t \; : \; \forall g \in G \}$, the gradient norm will be small.
+For strictly convex loss functions, $\max_{g\in G} \norm{ \nabla\cL(g\cdot \vw)}^2$ is non-decreasing with $\loss(\vw)$.
+In this case, the value of $\loss$ is smaller after $T$ steps of SGD with teleportation, compared to vanilla SGD (Proposition \ref{prop:convex-loss}).

-For strictly convex loss functions, $\max_{g\in \mathcal{G}} \norm{ \nabla\cL(g\cdot w)}^2$ is non-decreasing with $\loss(w)$.
-In this case, the value of $\loss$ is smaller after $T$ steps of SGD with teleportation than vanilla SGD (Proposition \ref{prop:convex-loss}).
-For non-convex loss functions that are smooth and are $\mu$--PL (Polyak-\L ojasiewicz), the following theorem shows that the expected loss converges to the optimal loss for every point on the orbit of $w^t$. \begin{theorem}{(Error Bound)} Consider the setting of Theorem~\ref{theo:telesgdconv}.
+\out{ For non-convex loss functions that are smooth and are $\mu$--PL (Polyak-\L ojasiewicz), the following theorem shows that the expected loss converges to the optimal loss for every point on the orbit of $w^t$. \begin{theorem}{(Error Bound)} Consider the setting of Theorem~\ref{theo:telesgdconv}.
 If in addition to $\beta$--smoothness we also assume that the $\mu$-PL inequality holds, that is

 then the $w^t$ iterates given by~\eqref{eq:stochgradg} with learning rate $\eta = \frac{1}{\beta \sqrt{ T-1}}$ converge according to